Kim Philby

-Early life
+Early life and education

-Kim Philby was born in Ambala, Punjab, British India, to author and explorer St John Philby and his wife, Dora Johnston.
+Harold Adrian Russell Philby was born on 1 January 1912 in Ambala, Punjab, British India, to author and explorer St John Philby and his wife, Dora Johnston.
 A member of the Indian Civil Service (ICS) at the time of Philby's birth, St John later became a civil servant in Mesopotamia and advisor to King Ibn Sa'ud of Saudi Arabia.

 Nicknamed "Kim" after the boy-spy in Rudyard Kipling's novel Kim, Philby attended Aldro preparatory school, an all-boys school located in Shackleford, Surrey.
 In his early teens, he spent some time with the Bedouin in the Arabian desert.
 Following in the footsteps of his father, Philby continued to Westminster School, which he left in 1928 at age 16.
 He won a scholarship to Trinity College, Cambridge, where he read history and economics.
 He graduated in 1933 with a 2:1 degree.

 At Cambridge, Philby exhibited a "leaning towards communism", in the words of his father, who went on to write: "The only serious question is whether Kim definitely intended to be disloyal to the government while in its service".
 One of the first things Philby did in Cambridge was join the Cambridge University Socialist Society, attending their meetings but taking little part in their proceedings.
 However, following the Labour Party's defeat in the 1931 general election, he took a more active role in the society and served as its treasurer in 1932 and 1933.

 Upon Philby's graduation, Maurice Dobb, a tutor in economics at Trinity, introduced him to the World Federation for the Relief of the Victims of German Fascism, an organization based in Paris, which attempted to aid victims of Nazi Germany and provide education on oppositions to fascism.
 The organization was one of several fronts operated by German communist Willi Münzenberg, a member of the Reichstag who had fled to France in 1933.